laravel/docs/authentication.md

          * Handle an authentication attempt.
          *
          * @param  \Illuminate\Http\Request $request
-         *
-         * @return Response
+         * @return \Illuminate\Http\Response
          */
         public function authenticate(Request $request)
         {
             $credentials = $request->only('email', 'password');

             if (Auth::attempt($credentials)) {
-                // Authentication passed...
+                $request->session()->regenerate();

-                return redirect()->intended('dashboard');
+                return Redirect::intended('dashboard');
             }

+            throw ValidationException::withMessages([
+                'email' => 'The provided credentials do not match our records.', ]);
         }
     }

 The `attempt` method accepts an array of key / value pairs as its first argument.
 The values in the array will be used to find the user in your database table.
 So, in the example above, the user will be retrieved by the value of the `email` column.
 If the user is found, the hashed password stored in the database will be compared with the `password` value passed to the method via the array.
-You should not hash the password specified as the `password` value, since the framework will automatically hash the value before comparing it to the hashed password in the database.
+You should not hash the incoming request's `password` value, since the framework will automatically hash the value before comparing it to the hashed password in the database.
 If the two hashed passwords match an authenticated session will be started for the user.

+Remember, Laravel's authentication services will retrieve users from your database based on your authentication guard's "provider" configuration.
+In the default `config/auth.php` configuration file, the Eloquent user provider is specified and it is instructed to use the `App\Models\User` model when retrieving users.
+You may change these values within your configuration file based on the needs of your application.

 The `attempt` method will return `true` if authentication was successful.
 Otherwise, `false` will be returned.

-The `intended` method on the redirector will redirect the user to the URL they were attempting to access before being intercepted by the authentication middleware.
+The `intended` method on the `Redirect` facade will redirect the user to the URL they were attempting to access before being intercepted by the authentication middleware.
 A fallback URI may be given to this method in case the intended destination is not available.

 <a name="specifying-additional-conditions"></a>
 #### Specifying Additional Conditions

-If you wish, you may also add extra conditions to the authentication query in addition to the user's e-mail and password.
+If you wish, you may also add extra query conditions to the authentication query in addition to the user's email and password.
+To accomplish this, we may simply add the query conditions to the array passed to the `attempt` method.
 For example, we may verify that the user is marked as "active":

     if (Auth::attempt(['email' => $email, 'password' => $password, 'active' => 1])) {
-        // The user is active, not suspended, and exists.
+        // Authentication was successful...
     }

 > {note} In these examples, `email` is not a required option, it is merely used as an example.
-You should use whatever column name corresponds to a "username" in your database.
+You should use whatever column name corresponds to a "username" in your database table.

 <a name="accessing-specific-guard-instances"></a>
 #### Accessing Specific Guard Instances

-You may specify which guard instance you would like to utilize using the `guard` method on the `Auth` facade.
+Via the `Auth` facade's `guard` method, you may specify which guard instance you would like to utilize when authenticating the user.
 This allows you to manage authentication for separate parts of your application using entirely separate authenticatable models or user tables.

 The guard name passed to the `guard` method should correspond to one of the guards configured in your `auth.php` configuration file:

     if (Auth::guard('admin')->attempt($credentials)) {
-        //
+        // ...
     }

 <a name="manually-logging-out"></a>
 #### Logging Out

 To log users out of your application, you may use the `logout` method on the `Auth` facade.
-This will clear the authentication information in the user's session:
+This will clear the authentication information in the user's session so that subsequent requests to the application are not authenticated.

+In addition to calling the `logout` method, it is recommended that you invalidate the user's session and regenerate their [CSRF token](/docs/{{version}}/csrf).
+After logging the user out, you would typically redirect the user to the root of your application:

+    use Illuminate\Http\Request;
+    use Illuminate\Support\Facades\Auth;

+    /**
+     * Log the user out of the application.
+     *
+     * @param  \Illuminate\Http\Request $request
+     * @return \Illuminate\Http\Response
+     */
+    public function logout(Request $request)
+    {
         Auth::logout();

+        $request->session()->invalidate();

+        $request->session()->regenerateToken();

+        return redirect('/');
+    }

 <a name="remembering-users"></a>
 ### Remembering Users